 With the increased popularity of travel miles and points, even the most unaffordable hotels are now within reach as long as you are familiar with the techniques involved.

-I hope that the methods I’ve outlined in this post made the process of booking a top-tier Hilton property a bit easier to comprehend, and, thus less overwhelming to implement
+I hope that the methods I’ve outlined in this post made the process of booking a top-tier Hilton property a bit easier to comprehend and, thus, less overwhelming to implement

 Above all, I hope you consider maximizing Hilton’s generous benefit of a 5th-night free when using points.